JSybrandt/agatha/docs/help/train_agatha.md

 one type of GPU, you will get an error if you try and train on another.
 This means that you **need** to install this dependency on a training node with the appropriate GPU.

+Warning: Apex is going to require a different version of GCC than we typically use.
+If you're on palmetto, you can run: `module rm gcc/8.1.0; module load gcc/6.3.0`

 To install apex, first select a location such as `~/software` to keep the files.
 Next, download apex with git `git clone https://github.com/NVIDIA/apex.git`.